mpn01/faceit-lastmatch-bot/README.md

 **If BOT isn't working it's probably server related issue**

 ### How it works?
-To show your last match just simply type `!lastmatch %nicnkame%`.
+To show your last match just simply type `!lastmatch %nickname%`.
 BOT will send:
 * Score of the match
 * Which level you have
 * How many ELO points you have